daysgobye/pragmatic_blog/src/content/blog/tupperware.md

             ---
             title: Pragmatic Tupperware
-excerpt: Ditch the mismatched Tupperware!
+excerpt: "                                    Ditch the mismatched Tupperware!
   Why deli containers are the ultimate food storage solution.
 They're cheap, stackable, and leak-proof.
 Plus, one lid fits all containers!
-Learn more about the magic of deli containers and upgrade your kitchen today.
+Learn more about the magic of deli containers and upgrade your kitchen today.\r

+  \                                "
+featured: on
-publishDate: 'Nov 3 2024'
+publishDate: Nov 3 2024
-isFeatured: true
-tags:
-  - product
+tags: product
-seo:
+seo: "                                    {\r

-  image:
-    src: '/tupperware3.jpg'
+  \  \"image\": {\r

+  \    \"src\": \"/tupperware3.jpg\",\r

-    alt: A person standing at the window
+  \    \"alt\": \"A person standing at the window\"\r

+  \  }\r

+  }\r

+  \                                "

             ---

 ![old tupperware on the left delicontainers on the right](/tupperware3.jpg)

-## I've found the perfect Tupperware. ✅
+## I've found the perfect Tupperware. &#9989;

 Like most 20-somethings transitioning into their 30s, I owned a hodgepodge of Tupperware, ranging from cheap IKEA sets to nicer storage containers not given back to older family members after leaving some holiday event.
 My collection was like I assume yours is very large and... very miss matched.
 While a few pieces were used regularly for one reason or another, the majority languished taking up a whole cabinet, rarely used because it was to hard to find a lid or the one lid it did have was a bit warped, and would not seal.